-TARGET GAPS GAP DETAILS TARGET HIGHLIGHTS: DRS TARGET HIGHLIGHTS: PPP SYSTEMS to an acceptable re-processor for recycling or refiller for reuse).55 BC's PPP and DRS systems also have 'recovery' targets (i.e., the amount of material sent to an acceptable re-processor).
+TARGET GAPS GAP DETAILS TARGET HIGHLIGHTS: DRS TARGET HIGHLIGHTS: PPP SYSTEMS RECLAMATION TARGETS (i.e., material that is inbound to an acceptable re-processor for recycling or refiller for reuse).55 For PPP, only ON has set reclamation targets.
+For DRS, only BC has set reclamation rates.
+ON refers to 'reclamation' as 'recovery', which they define as reuse or recycling (mechanical or chemical).
+BC's PPP and DRS systems also have 'recovery' targets (i.e., the amount of material sent to an acceptable re-processor).
 However, BC's definition of acceptable re-processing varies between the two systems.
 BC's PPP system operator may use energy recovery (as part of its material management system under the pollution prevention hierarchy) to meet its targets, which is a form of disposal.
 BC's DRS system operator may not use material management via energy recovery to meet its targets; it must manage materials via reuse or recycling.
-For its DRS, BC reports both the amount collected (i.e., units collected / units supplied) and recycled (% recovered by weight), though it's not clear whether the tonnes recovered by weight is a calculation based on container weights or a measurement of tonnes shipped.56 Like BC's PPP system, QC's PPP and DRS system operators will be required to manage their materials along a pollution prevention hierarchy that allows for energy recovery to be used as a form of recovery to meet targets under special circumstances.57 For recycling, QC allows both mechanical and Pouches and Bag-in-Box 75% (2024).
-Flexible plastic (all): 25% by 2030, 40% onwards Beverage containers: 75% by 2030, 80% onwards.
+For its DRS, BC reports both the amount collected (i.e., units collected / units supplied) and recycled (% recovered by weight), though it's not clear whether the tonnes recovered by weight is a calculation based on container weights or a measurement of tonnes shipped.
+Like BC's PPP system, QC's PPP and DRS system operators will be required to manage their materials along a pollution prevention hierarchy that allows for energy recovery to be used as a form of recovery to meet targets under special Plastic &lt; 1L 78% (2024) Plastic &gt; 1L 87% (2024) Pouches and Bag-in-Box 75% (2024) Rigid plastic (all) 50% by 2030, 60% onwards Flexible plastic (all): 25% by 2030, 40% onwards Beverage containers: 75% by 2030, 80% onwards.
 Beverage containers sold in pouches and bladders are excluded from beverage container target but included in the flexible plastic target.